Haise-Turquoise/UnityCubeExtrude/README.md

 Please ignore Chinese comment, they are system generated comment because of the system language

 # EASY OPEN method:
-1- open UnityCubeExtrude\cubeDivFinal by Unity\
+1- open UnityCubeExtrude\cubeDivFinal by Unity (DO NOT OPEN .sln by Visual Studio!)\
 2- choose play mode\
 3- press "Extrude" button